You Just Got Fired. Now What?

 Rukin Hyland is one of the leading employment law firms in the San Francisco Bay Area.
 Our firm has helped employees across California to recover compensation, benefits and professional standing resulting from a wrongful termination lawsuit.

-If you feel you have been wrongfully terminated and want to discuss your concerns with a lawyer, contact our employee rights law firm online or call 415-421-1800.
+If you feel you have been wrongfully terminated and want to discuss your concerns with a lawyer, contact a San Francisco employment lawyer online or call 415-421-1800.
 Free phone consultations are available.